PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/flasharray_configuration/section_flasharray-config.rst

 FlashArray Prerequisites
 ------------------------
-The prerequisites for Pure Storage FlashArray are:
+The prerequisites for Everpure FlashArray are:

 - The driver requires a storage admin level account to use with the OpenStack to manage the FlashArray.
 Optionally, you can use an